Computer-and-Information-Science/2-random-permutations-DJanneyNCC/REFLECTION.md

 * using the "static size_t search" as a template for the permutations
 * using a different compiler to implement and test changes without accidentally erasing GitHub progress (my most common mistake)
   * [OnlineGDB](https://www.onlinegdb.com/online_c++_compiler)
+* using Algorithm 1 as a template for Algorithm 2

 ## Challenges Encountered